- What's a Smart Trip?

 Q: Are there any tax consequences for being a prize winner?

-Q: What if I drive a hybrid vehicle?
+Q: What if I drive a hybrid or electric vehicle?

-Hybrid vehicles provide savings to individual drivers and contribute positively to the community, but not in the same way as walking, bicycling, sharing rides and riding the bus.
+Hybrid and electric vehicles provide savings to individual drivers and contribute positively to the community, but not in the same way as walking, bicycling, sharing rides and riding the bus.
 These latter four forms of travel are promoted by Whatcom Smart Trips for the full range of individual and community benefits that they provide.
+Please see our program goals described above.

 Q: Why are motorcycles not included as an alternative mode?